ORENCIA Powder for concentrate for solution for infusion Ref.[6045] Active ingredients: Abatacept

 Method of administration

 The entire, fully diluted ORENCIA solution should be administered over a period of 30 minutes and must be administered with an infusion set and a sterile, non-pyrogenic, low-protein-binding filter (pore size of 0.2 to 1.2 μm).
-See section 6.6 for information on reconstitution and dilution.
+For instructions on reconstitution and dilution of the medicinal product before administration, see section 6.6.

 Overdose